 the inspector had to check and compare periodically in order to

-Such periodical checks may involve a lot of
+Such automatic periodical checks may involve a lot of overhead

-However, periodical checks can be enabled via the 'Start Monitoring' menu item.
+However, periodical checks can be enabled explicitly via the "Start Monitoring" menu item.

-To force an update (for example, after a collection has been changed via doIt in the workspace),
+(for example, after a collection has been changed via doIt in the workspace),

 AND show the object's new printed representation in the value view.

-Without updating, you may run into an index error (and therefore: a debugger),
+Without updating, you may run into an index error (and sometimes into: a debugger),

 if you select an entry in a collection which is no longer valid.